BE PART OF THE TEAM

 - Guaranteed basic salary paid monthly

-- Additional annual salary payment based on receipts
+- Additional monthly salary payment based on receipts

 - No aged debt